smiah069/helloWorld/emacs-help.md

-# myEmacs Configuration

-*See myEmacsSetup/aquamacs/Preferences.el file*

-* ido-mode is useful to find files from a directory.
-It shows all the subdirectories under a directory automatically.
-To make use of ido-mode, type
->
->M-x ido-mode
->

-* **smex** package is useful to have auto-complete commands in the minibuffer.
-See [this link](https://github.com/nonsequitur/smex) for details.
-To install this package, run

-	- *M-x package-list-packages*
-	- Search *smex*, then type i then x, then follow the instructions

-Installing AucTeX for emacs to have improved Latex Editor for MS windows.
+**Installing AucTeX for emacs to have improved Latex Editor for MS windows.**

- 01. Install Emacs
+ 01. Install Emacs using *brew cask install emacs*
  For my case: it was in c:\emacs\emacs-23.2 directory
  02. Download auctex-11.86-e23.2-msw.zip from http://www.gnu.org/software/auctex/download-for-windows.html